 - Wind direction refers to true north.
 The wind’s deviation from this direction is also given.

 Ripples without crests

 Large wavelets.
 Crests begin to break, scattered whitecaps

 Seas heap up, white foam, breaking waves blown in streaks

 Moderately high waves, breaking crests, foam streaks

 Very high waves with long breaking crests, reduced visibility

 Huge waves.
 Air filled with foam and spray.
 Sea completely white with drifting spray.
 Visibility greatly reduced

-Source: DMI og Met Office
+Source: DMI and Met Office